yossadh/yossadh.github.io/_posts/2021-10-25-matplotlib.md

 ---
-title:  "Converting a row of matplotlib subplots to columns"
+title:  "Splitting a row of matplotlib subplots to columns"
 date: 2021-10-25
 permalink: /posts/2021/10/matplotlib/
 categories: